NatLabRockies/reV/examples/aws_pcluster/README.md

 Alternatively, you can tweak a few settings to turn node sharing off.
 Without having to spin up a new cluster, you may simply set the `memory` option in the reV `execution_control` block to approximately match the available memory on the target compute node.
 If you want to change the default behavior to be exclusive, you may add `JobExclusiveAllocation = true` to the target SLURM Queue (e.g., standard or bigmem in the example) in your AWS Parallel Cluster configuration file before spinning up your cluster.
 You may also specify the exclusive node option using the `feature` option in your `execution_control` block by setting the value to `--exclusive`.

 Another subtle difference between NLR's Slurm setting and the default parameters used in AWS involves checking out an interactive node.
 The `salloc` command allows you to manually check out a compute node of your choosing.
 This may be useful if you wish to monitor a reV job mid-stream or if you'd like to check something like memory overhead before kicking your jobs off.
 On NLR's HPC systems, this will put you in a resource queue which can take more or less time to get through depending on how many other users are attempting to connect to the same compute nodes on the system.
 On high-traffic days, this may take a signficant amount of time depending on your node choice, how long you asked to use the resource, and how many other users are trying to checkout the same type of node.
 On low-traffic days, you may be instantly granted a compute node allocation and will be SSH'd into that node automatically.
 On an AWS system with default Slurm settings you will not necessarily have to wait for other users, but it will take some time for the node to spin up since these instances aren't on standby as they are on an HPC system.
 Then, once the node is ready, you will then have to manually log into that node.
 In this case, you may use the `squeue` command to see the hostname of the machine you checked out and then you can use the `ssh` command to log into it.
-Slurm settings such as this may be configured to your liking in the [Job Scheduler Section](docs.aws.amazon.com/parallelcluster/latest/ug/Scheduling-v3.html#yaml-Scheduling-Scheduler) of your Parallel Cluster configuration file.
+Slurm settings such as this may be configured to your liking in the [Job Scheduler Section](https://docs.aws.amazon.com/parallelcluster/latest/ug/Scheduling-v3.html#yaml-Scheduling-Scheduler) of your Parallel Cluster configuration file.

+<a id="4b-the-parallel-cluster-configuration-file"></a>
 ### 4b) The Parallel Cluster Configuration File

 The next step is to write a YAML configuration file that specifies the build characteristic of the machines and software you wish to wish to deploy (e.g., operating system, disk, RAM, CPUs, job scheduler, etc.).
 Here, you may use the AWS CLI for a set of command lines prompts that will guide the build process or you may write your own manually.
 To use the guided process, use the command below or go to [The AWS Parallel Cluster Configuration page](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-configuring.html) for more detailed instructions.